conner-huf/portfolio-site/README.md

 ---

 I talked with someone about this site, and they recommended that I put together a resume page where people can just read resume lines without downloading the resume (which is how it was implemented before) so I went with that.
 I'm generally good with how it looks right now, but I'm still thinking on how exactly I want everything displayed.
 I first just stream-of-conciousness wrote out all the things I wanted to say about my resume, then organized it into sections and edited a bit, but it looked like a huge wall of text.
 So I tried a few things, but ended up with having the description blurred until you hover over the appropriate resume lines, then the description comes into focus.
 I like it, but I think it could use some refining.
 I'm going to keep trying different things and try to come up with a better solution, but this works for now!

+### 4/12/24

+---

+I've gone through my bigger projects and implemented testing with jest.
+So I implemented some tests with the portfolio site as well!